zuni-developer/Software-Design-Pattern-Implementation/CONTRIBUTING.md

 Thank you for your interest in contributing to this repository!
-This project focuses on clean, practical, and well-documented implementations of Software Design Patterns.
+This project focuses on clean, practical, and well-documented implementations of Software Design Patterns in Java.

 Contributions that improve learning value, code quality, and structure are always welcome.